 - Negligent Employee: Someone that ignores security awareness training, best practices and is likely to be the one that falls for that phishing scam.

 - Whistleblowers: Insiders that believe they are doing the right thing by leaking the intellectual property or business secrets of the organization

 Insider threats are one of the most common causes of data breaches worldwide, and they can often lead to the most expensive data breaches.
 The actual cost of the breach depends on the type of insider threat.

 Research conducted by the Ponemon Institute suggests that an insider threat originating from a negligent employee costs, on average, $283,281 per incident.
 If the incident involves an insider intentionally stealing data, that cost rises to $648,845.

 The cost of insider threats in general rises depending on the size and sector of your organization.
 Larger organizations with over 75,000 people spent on average $2,081 million on recovering from an insider threat.
-Organizations in the financial services, energy and utilities, industrial and manufacturing services were all the most effected.
+Organizations in the financial services, energy, and utilities, industrial and manufacturing services were all the most affected.

 Not something you can afford to ignore!

 Preventing Insider Threats – Why It is Difficult?

 Due to the nature of an insider threat, they can be almost impossible to completely prevent.
 An employee with legitimate access to sensitive data may become an insider threat at some point in time.
 The best way to minimize your potential attack surface is to operate on a policy of least privilege where users only have access to the data they need to do their job.